sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

-Sensible calculates the percentage quality score for each extraction, roughly, as the percentage of fields that were actually extracted compared to those defined.
-In detail:
+Sensible calculates the percentage quality score for each extraction as follows:

-`quality score` = (`num of non-null fields extracted` - `validation error penality` - `validation warning penality` )/ `num of fields defined`
+`quality score` = (`non-null fields extracted` - `validation penalities` )/ `total fields defined in config`

 Where:

-`validation error penalty` = 1 * num  fields with validation errors
+- `validation penalties` =  the sum of validation errors and warnings.
+Errors are 1 penalty point and warnings are 0.5 points.

-`validation warning penalty` = 0.5 * num of fields with validation warnings
+- Sensible excludes fields listed in the Suppress Output method when calculating this score.

 For example, if an extraction A has the following properties: